zio/zio-actors/docs/about/contributing.md

 git push
 ```

-Next, [open a new pull request](https://github.com/zio/zio/compare) on GitHub, and select _Compare Across Forks_.
-On the right hand side, choose your own fork of the ZIO repository, in which you've been making your contribution.
+Next, [open a new pull request](https://github.com/zio/zio-actors/compare) on GitHub, and select _Compare Across Forks_.
+On the right hand side, choose your own fork of the ZIO-Actors repository, in which you've been making your contribution.

 Provide a description for the pull request, which details the issue it is fixing, and has other information that may be helpful to developers reviewing the pull request.